Summarized Biography

 His current research interests are in simulating the evolution of modularity in complex organisms by means of artificial neural networks as computational models of the brain and of genetic algorithms as computational models of evolution, and in using simulations and experimental science-in-fiction novels as educational tools.
 His research activity also concerns the utilization of Artificial Life simulations and software for the development of multimedia applications in the field of education (Calabretta, 1996; in Italian).
 He collaborates with Rai Educational, Italian Public Television.

-He was scientific coordinator of the Italy-USA bilateral project “Evolutionary mechanisms for the origin of modular design in artificial neural networks”, and of the Short-Term Mobility Program Italy-USA “Evolution of What and Where visual task in modular and non modular neural networks”, both supported by the Italian National Research Council.
-He participates to several Research European Projects such as “Swarmanoid project (IST-022888), Future and Emerging Technologies (FET-OPEN) (http://www.swarmanoid.org), “ECAgents: Embodied and Communicating Agents (http://ecagents.istc.cnr.it/), Future and Emerging Technologies program of the European Community, “Swarm-bots: Swarms of Self-Assembling Artifacts (IST-2000-31010), V Framework Programme” (http://www.swarm-bots.org), Future and Emerging Technologies program.
-He is coordinator of the innovative research project “Movies as education: make movies and fiction in order to training emotions.
-From January to May 2004, he was invited to participated to the Italian most important training course for screenwriters, organized by Italian Public Television.
+He was scientific coordinator of the Italy-USA bilateral project "Evolutionary mechanisms for the origin of modular design in artificial neural networks", and of the Short-Term Mobility Program Italy-USA "Evolution of What and Where visual task in modular and non modular neural networks", both supported by the Italian National Research Council.
+He participates to several Research European Projects such as Swarmanoid project (IST-022888), Future and Emerging Technologies (FET-OPEN) (http://www.swarmanoid.org), ECAgents: Embodied and Communicating Agents (http://ecagents.istc.cnr.it/), Future and Emerging Technologies program of the European Community, Swarm-bots: Swarms of Self-Assembling Artifacts (IST-2000-31010), V Framework Programmeā€¯ (http://www.swarm-bots.org), Future and Emerging Technologies program.
+He is coordinator of the innovative research project "Movies as education: make movies and fiction in order to training emotions".
+From January to May 2004, he was invited to participated to the Italian most important training course for screenwriters, organized by RAI, the Italian Public Television.

-He is the author of the science-in-fiction novel on emotions "Il film delle emozioni" ('The movie of emotions', in Italian, publisher: Gaffi, 2007, second edition).
-In Italy the book has been very successful (see http://laral.istc.cnr.it/rcalabretta/IlFilmdelleEmozioni): the book was very well received by critics and readers (e.g., «It's very difficult to insert scientific content in novels.
-You was able to» Cormac McCarthy, 2007 Pulitzer Prize for Fiction), and it was featured in major magazines, newspapers and television shows nationally.
-A well-know Italian critic defined the book as "an essay on emotions in the form of a novel.
-A happily experimental novel” .
-In spite of more ten thousands of persons that downloaded the book for free, the first edition was sold out and very recently the second edition was published.
+He is the author of the structural science-in-fiction novel on emotions "Il film delle emozioni" ('The movie of emotions', in Italian; publisher: Gaffi, 2007, second edition).
+In Italy the book has been successful: it was very well received by critics and readers (e.g., <<It's very difficult to insert scientific content in novels.
+You was able to>>, Cormac McCarthy, 2007 Pulitzer Prize for Fiction), and was featured in major magazines, newspapers and television shows nationally.
+In spite of more ten thousands of persons that downloaded the book for free (to download the book, click here), the first edition was sold out and very recently the second edition was published.
 The book has also been adopted for use in classes at several Italian universities.
-According to the critics it is a very original book.
+According to the critics, it is a very original book.
+A well-know Italian literary critic, Filippo La Porta defined the book as "an essay on emotions in the form of a novel.
+A happily experimental novel".
 It is borderline literature that mixes registers and genres: the novel, the movie script, a scientific paper.
 Further, the novel's structure conveys scientific theories (e.g., complex systems theory) and research results (his research work on the evolution of modularity).
 See Calabretta's paper on the journal Biological Theory (2010).

-He is the founder and organizer of the Darwinian Tea, an interdisciplinary series of seminars on the evolution of cognitive structures and abilities, and the founder of the web site “The modularity Home Page”, the second site after Wikipedia that you obtain as a Google search using as the key word “modularity” (February 2009).
+He is the founder and organizer of the Darwinian Tea, an interdisciplinary series of seminars on the evolution of cognitive structures and abilities, and the founder of the web site "The Modularity Home Page", the second site after Wikipedia that you obtain as a Google search using as the key word "modularity" (February 2009).

 here you will find the citations received by my papers]